Paula brings leadership, sound judgment, and strategic thinking to complex environmental litigation.

 Paula works to understand both her clients’ business needs and litigation goals.
 She helps her clients manage risks in the manner best suited to their company’s overall strategy.
 She finds the practice of environmental law empowering, having the tools and credentials that can uncover good solutions for difficult challenges.

-- Coordinated expert strategy and numerous expert reports regarding potential impacts to drinking water resources from thousands of sites and across multiple municipal and hydrogeologic boundaries.
-On the strength of the expert reports and legal arguments supported by them, she helped her client negotiate a very favorable outcome before trial.
+- Coordinating expert strategy and numerous expert reports regarding potential impacts to drinking water resources from thousands of sites and across multiple municipal and hydrogeologic boundaries where she helped her client negotiate a very favorable outcome before trial on the strength of the expert reports and legal arguments supported by them.

-- Created and executed a plan to bring her client into compliance with document preservation and production obligations while it was undergoing significant and stressful change.
-Her plan for investigation and collection was efficient, targeted, and thorough, paying special attention to the political and business-related tensions at the company.
-Her strategy succeeded in bringing the client into compliance and put them in a good position for responding to discovery and creating a strong defense going forward.
+- Creating and executing a plan to bring her client into compliance with document preservation and production obligations while it was undergoing significant and stressful change that was efficient, targeted, and thorough, paying special attention to the political and business-related tensions at the company, and succeeded in bringing the client into compliance and put them in a good position for responding to discovery and creating a strong defense going forward.

 Paula's research while at the Yale School of Forestry and Environmental Studies focused on land use and land use planning, including hydrogeology, wetland analysis, and restoration.
 She is an Adjunct Professor of Law at Pace Law School where she has taught courses in Land Use Law, Environmental Litigation, and Toxic Torts.

 - State University of New York - Empire State (B.S.)

 - School of Forestry and Environmental Studies